MahmoudF98/Dynamic-code-analyzer/README.md

 Dynamic code analyzer is a code coverage tool that takes a C code and produces an HTML file where the blocks are being colored based on whether they are executed.

+It is a part of Compilers subject (2021)

 In main.java